 - Click Download under Download language pack.

-- Wait for Language pack installed to appear; this means Windows has installed the language pack and is ready for you to change the language.
+- Wait for Language pack installed to appear; this means Windows has installed the pack and is ready for changes.

 - Click ⬅︎ in the Settings window’s title bar.